 How to Apply

-Brasenose admits around one hundred undergraduates every year.
-Our applicants come from every kind of school, from the UK, Continental Europe, and beyond.
+Brasenose admits around 110 undergraduates every year.
+Our applicants come from every kind of school, from across the UK, and many other countries right across the globe.
 Nobody should be deterred from applying by the myth that Oxford is socially elitist, or by claims that Brasenose is biased in favour of (or against) either independent or state schools.
-We fully realize that there will be wide differences of educational background among those seeking admission, and every effort is made by the Tutors in selecting their undergraduates to recognize potential as well as present achievement.
+We fully realise that there will be wide differences of educational background among those seeking admission, and every effort is made by the Tutors in selecting their undergraduates to recognize potential as well as present achievement.

-The College has a Schools Officer, Dr Joe Organ, and has an active programme of visits to schools as part of its policy of making itself known to the widest possible circle of schools and further education institutions.
-Undergraduates are actively involved in this programme.
+The College has a Schools Officer, Dr Joe Organ, and has an active programme of visits to UK schools as part of its policy of making itself known to the widest possible circle of applicants.
+Our current Undergraduates are actively involved in this outreach programme.

 All applicants must complete and submit a UCAS form.
-If you are still at school, there are two routes into the College: pre and post ‘A' level or equivalent.
-With both routes you may be asked to submit recent written work and/or to sit a test before a shortlisting exercise occurs, followed by the interviews round.
-The interview may, in a small number of subjects, be coupled with a short exam.
+If you are still at school, there are two routes into the College: pre and post ‘A' level (or equivalent qualifications).
+With both routes you may be asked to submit recent written work and/or to sit an admissions test before a shortlisting exercise occurs, followed by the interviews round.
 All aspects of the application process are in line with wider University policy.
-Read about the admissions requirements for each course at Oxford.
+Following the UCAS deadline, the college will write to all candidates with the instructions on how to submit written work for your application.

-On the results of any submitted written work, interviews, test results and your UCAS reference, we decide whether to offer a place.
+On the results of any admissions tests, submitted written work, interviews, and your UCAS reference, we decide whether to offer a place.
 The standard conditional offer Oxford makes to all successful pre 'A' level candidates is AAA, A*AA, A*A*A (see here for more information).
 We do not, however, significantly ‘over offer' places and we expect most of those to whom we make offers to come into residence.
-Successful Post ‘A' level candidates are usually given an unconditional offer.
+Successful Post Qualification candidates are usually given an unconditional offer.
 Whichever sort of candidate you are, you should read the University admissions pages for more information about the admissions procedures.

 The College welcomes applications from candidates who are taking equivalent examinations, such as the International Baccalaureate.